brittonlaroche/Confluent-Kafka-Vector-Search-Post-Processing/README.md

 {}
 ````

 In some cases we could query the product vector database.
 In some cases we its easier just to hit an operational data store.
-In this example we will go against the operational data store using the fink SQL fedearted seach with an intersect against the llm_answers topic on store and product id to eliminate any store and product_id combination not in the ODS.
+In this example we will go against the operational data store using the fink SQL federated seach with an intersect against the llm_answers topic on store and product id to eliminate any store and product_id combination not in the ODS.

 ### Implementation Detail
 ![Workflows Genreral Architecture](/files/img/post_processing.png)